vaimo/composer-patches/README.md

 Note that you don't have to change the patch name or description when you change it after it has already been used in some context by someone as the module will be aware of the patch contents and will re-apply it when it has changed since last time.

-_This example will make the patch apply with patch stripping level of '0'._

 ## Development patches